kings-cs/CS380-F17-MaloneySean/README.md

 	Test classes can be found in the ohCrop.tests pacakage.
 		Tests for Blelloch Scan are in the ScanTest class.
 		Tests for Radix Sort are in the SortTest class.

+7. Histogram Optimization
+   The Histogram Equalization algorithm is optimized in order to remove the use of atomic operations.
+This is done by calculating multiple smaller histograms in the local memory of a work group.
+These local histograms are then coalesced into a global array and summed together in order to obtain the final result.